GlixzzyBlooketHacks/Glixzzy.github.io./README.md

 All of the hacks are sorted into the gamemode they can be used in.
 If you encounter a problem or a issue please say in discussions! 🌟PLEASE STAR THIS PROJECT🌟
 The original Blooket hack v4.2
 The Blooket Hack
-The Blooket Hack provided by shenke...
+The Blooket Hack provided by glixzzy...

 Why you should use this tool: